I-am-PUID-0/DUMB_docs/docs/faq/general.md

 Using standardized top-level paths makes your setup more portable and ensures symlinks will resolve correctly regardless of the underlying directory structure.

-!!! tip "also review the [Default Mount Structure](../services/dependent/rclone.md#-default-mount-structure) and [Mount Propagation](../services/dependent/rclone.md#-mount-propagation) sections for additional details!
+!!! tip "also review the [Default Mount Structure](../services/dependent/rclone.md#-default-mount-structure) and [Mount Propagation](../services/dependent/rclone.md#-mount-propagation) sections for additional details!"

 ---